Who would think that health foods could be so dangerous?

 …yet, hummus takes the fourth spot at 1 mg of phytoestrogen per 100 grams.

+Now, it’s important to keep all of these amounts in perspective.
 For example, sesame seeds and hummus might appear to contain little phytoestrogen compared to flax and soy.

 Yet, when you compare them to other foods low in phytoestrogens, it paints a very different picture.

 To give you perspective, the phytoestrogen content of most foods are almost miniscule.
+For example:

 • Meats (0.00175 mg on average)